Skip to main content

 • As a donor to BYU Athletics, you may specify which athletic priority or team you want your contribution to benefit.
 Some donors sponsor student athlete scholarships, either by donating enough to fund an athletic grant-in-aid for one year (currently $12,500) or by creating an endowment that funds one or more scholarships in perpetuity.
 In larger sports, such as football, you may be able to specify the position you want your contribution to support.
 While a specific student athlete is assigned to donors who fund an annual or endowed scholarships, due to NCAA regulations, donors may not earmark any contribution to support a specific individual.

-• Football, Men's Basketball, Soccer, Men's Volleyball, and Women's Volleyball
+• Football, Men's Basketball, Women's Basketball, Women's Soccer, Gymnastics, Men's Volleyball, and Women's Volleyball.

 Football and Basketball Season Ticket Questions:

 • In order to receive priority seating, Club Members must start or renew their membership before the annual priority-seating deadline.
 For football and men's basketball season tickets, there is a priority buying period during which each Club Member (based on membership level and priority points) selects their own seating location(s).
-You can also order tickets on-line at www.byutickets.com or by calling (801-422-2981 or 801-422-2981) or visiting the Marriott Center Ticket Office.
+You can also order tickets online at tickets.byu.edu or by calling (801-422-2981) or visiting the Marriott Center Ticket Office.
 Your membership must be current to receive consideration for priority seating.

 The purchase of Premium Seating (Legacy East Chair, Courtside Cougars, and Loges) also counts in each AD's Circle and Legacy Member’s priority point total.
 Such ticket purchases enhance an AD's Circle and Legacy Member’s ranking within his or her level; they DO NOT count towards reaching a higher Legacy level, nor fulfill the requirement to make an annual Legacy contribution.